 Combine the flour and pepper in a bowl, add the beef and toss to coat well.
 Heat 3 teaspoons of the oil in a large pot.
 Add the beef, cook until beef is browned on all sides; add more oil if needed.

 Cook over medium-high heat, scraping the pan with a wooden spoon to loosen any browned bits.
 Add the onions and carrots, stir, continue cooking to get added flavor and color on vegetables (optional).
 Add potatoes, beef and broth.
 Bring to a boil, then reduce to a slow simmer.
-I add both Better than Bouillon Beef Base AND Better than Bouillon Roasted Garlic base.
-Some Worcestershire sauce is good in this also.
+I add both Better than Bouillon Beef Base.
+Some dashes of Worcestershire sauce is good in this also.

 Cover and cook until the beef and vegetables are tender; about an hour.
 Add broth or water if the stew is dry.

 If stew is too thin, then in jar or container with tight fitting lid, mix 1/4 cup of seasoned flour with 1/4 cup of broth, shake WELL, stir into stew and continue cooking long enough to cook flour.

 Ladle and serve.
 Goes good with bread and butter or dinner rolls.

 You must be logged in to post a comment.